ganeshrb/DataScienceProjects/README.md

 # DataScienceProjects
-This repository is for data science projects
+This repository is for data science projects.